omeremreelmali/rexpo-debugger/README.md

 npm run package
 ```

-### 2. Integrate the Expo Agents
+### 3. (Alternative) Manual Integration

-Copy the agent files to your Expo project:
+If you prefer not to use the npm package, copy the agent files to your Expo project:

 ```bash
 # In your Expo project